-Lunch Service
+Lunch & Dinner Service

-In addition to the service in the Dining Hall, grill items and other lunch items will be available outside the Dining Hall on Flagpole Hill.
+In addition to the service in the Dining Hall, grill items will be available outside the Dining Hall on Flagpole Hill at Greg's Grill.
 Please feel free to take your meal down to the Swimming beach to eat by the lake.